Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

 more difficult to pivot and dig deeper based on analysis results to search for more results.
-For this reason offline collections tend to err on the side of collecting more data rather than being more targetted and focused on answering the investigative questions.
+For this reason offline collections tend to err on the side of collecting more data rather than being more targeted and focused on answering the investigative questions.